THE HUGO, NEBULA AND ARTHUR C. CLARKE AWARD WINNER

 By Ann Leckie

-The record-breaking debut novel that won every major science fiction award that year, Ancillary Justice is the story of a warship trapped in a human body and her search for revenge.
+The record-breaking debut novel that won every major science fiction award, Ancillary Justice is the story of a warship trapped in a human body and her search for revenge.

 The record-breaking debut novel that won every major science fiction award in 2014, Ancillary Justice is the story of a warship trapped in a human body and her search for revenge.